ryanwilsond/belte/docs/Repl.md

 Usage: `#showTokens`

-The show-tokens command toggles the display of lexer produced syntax token breakdown of each submission before it executes.
+The show-tokens command toggles the display of lexer-produced syntax token breakdown of each submission before it executes.

 For example: